dhegedus99/MetGroupProject/README.md

 # MetGroupProject
 For our Group project in Research Training
+**Use the TopographyNotebook and WindNotebook for collaborative code - I combined all previous code from the other notebooks**

 If you have any questions, issues or git gives you any errors let me know and I can probably help, but this is all I could remember off the top of my head.
 # Getting started with Github